 Wondering why your dog is looking a little downcast lately?
 If he seems listless, is sleeping more than normal, or has lost interest in playing or going for walks, he may be suffering from depression.
 Other signs of depression include changes in appetite, restlessness, aggression, or suddenly starting to soil inside the house.
 Trying to pinpoint the cause of your dog's funk can be a challenge, but you can get to the bottom of it.

-Here are eight mistakes dog owners make that may be at the root of their dog's depression, and some lifestyle adjustments you can easily make to get that tail wagging again.
+Here are seven mistakes dog owners make that may be at the root of their dog's depression, and some lifestyle adjustments you can easily make to get that tail wagging again.

 1. Not giving enough attention and affection.

 Is your dog feeling lonely?
 Does she need a little TLC?
 Attention and affection can be mood-boosting for both you and your dog.